graeme-lockley/exec-md/README.md

 rush build
 ```

-to run eslint against all projects, run all of the unit tests within each project and bundle each project
+to run eslint, all unit tests and bundle each project